 How long will I have to wait for my first appointment and how many will I have?

 This may vary, so it is hard to say exactly when your appointment may be.
-But if you are concerned please speak to the person who referred you or contact the CAMHS One Stop directly.
+But if you are concerned please speak to the person who referred you or contact the CAMHS Single Point of Access team directly.

 Will everyone know that I am seeing someone at Mindsight Surrey CAMHS?